Rei-SwitchBot/faq/en-us/Meter.md

 2. Make sure SwitchBot Meter and Hub have been added to your App and your device firmware version is up to date.

-3. Make sure the cloud service of your Meter is enabled.
+3. Make sure the Third-party Service of your Meter is enabled.

 4. We observe frequent usage of automation where a Meter's temperature and humidity serve as conditions, triggering devices like air conditioners.
 Here is a guide with setup procedures and examples.